rubyforgood/slack_inviter/README.md

 Configuration items are stored in environment variables.

-* SLACK_SUBDOMAIN: e.g., atldevs for atldevs.slack.com
+* `SLACK_SUBDOMAIN`: e.g., rubyforgood for rubyforgood.slack.com
-* SLACK_TOKEN: an API token for an administrator of the organization
+* `SLACK_TOKEN`: an API token for an administrator of the organization
-* SIDEKIQ_USERNAME: username for the sidekiq administration area
+* `SIDEKIQ_USERNAME`: username for the sidekiq administration area
-* SIDEKIQ_PASSWORD: password for the sidekiq administration area
+* `SIDEKIQ_PASSWORD`: password for the sidekiq administration area

 ## Deployment

 Deployed on Heroku.
-Ask @alindeman for access.
+Ask info@rubyforgood.org for access.
 In production, we run a puma process in the same dyno as a sidekiq worker.
 It's a hack to keep it free.